 This course teaches second-year residents how to apply psychodynamic psychotherapy principles to their work with children and adolescents.
 In this interactive seminar, residents learn to recognize and classify defenses, work with common developmental challenges, and conduct developmentally-appropriate psychotherapy.
 Residents also hone their skills in using a developmental perspective in case formulation and treatment planning by choosing age-appropriate therapeutic modalities like imaginative play, structured play, and talk therapy.
 Throughout the course, residents also explore how to work effectively with caregivers, identifying and managing countertransference, and integrating psychodynamic psychotherapy with other interventions such as medications, family therapy, and cognitive behavioral therapy.

 This seminar series reviews topics in forensic child psychiatry and addresses ethical considerations in child and adolescent psychiatry.
-The forensic lectures are supplemented with an introduction to the Bronx Family Court that includes courtroom observation and participation in a mock trial.
+The forensic lectures are supplemented with an introduction to the Bronx Family Court that includes courtroom observation and the assessment of court-referred youth.

 This seminar offers residents the opportunity to present and discuss with colleagues and faculty articles that address the mental health disparities experienced by many children and adolescents.